emma2334/notion-paging-helper/README.md

 # Run
 $ node index.js
-[ Configuration ] # Only shown if there's no config.json
+[ Configuration ] # Only shown when there's no config.json
 Notion key: secret_...
 Would you like change button wording? [y/n]: y
 "← Prev": 上一篇